 The other day I was in Sunday School and we were discussing how often times the Sunday Sermon lines up with the Sunday School lesson and other Bible studies we have going on.
 I shared that this was completely God’s Sovereignty and was not the result of me scouring the Sunday School material before hand.
 I said, “I plan my preaching out ever November and December for the next year, so it is totally the work of God through the Word of God.

 I was shocked when one of the men in the class said, “Well, I don’t agree with that!
 How can you know what needs to be preached a year ahead of time?”
-It wasn’t the first time I had been asked that question, but never in such a straightforward way.
+It wasn’t the first time I had been asked that question, but never in such a blatant and straightforward way.
 After telling the man that I appreciated his honesty, I then shared with him some reasons I feel preparing your preaching a year in advance is biblical and helpful.

 If God is Omniscient then He knows our people’s needs

 O LORD, you have searched me and known me!
 You know when I sit down and when I rise up; you discern my thoughts from afar… Even before a word is on my tongue, behold, O LORD, you know it altogether.

 First, if God is omniscient, then it is no stretch to believe that the man of God who prayerfully comes to the Word of God will not be given insight into the verses and sermons that our people will need.
 Yes, there is the issue of the pastor’s own sinful heart and sin’s effects on his ability to hear clearly, but this is just as much a danger the week of as it is even a year out.
 Additionally, preparing our preaching does not replace the weekly preparation of wrestling with the text, but simply gives us direction each week and helps us to be balanced in our preaching.